nathanielkess/RxJS-If-Else/README.md

 ```

-`if` statements, however, don't end there, there's also the `else if` statement.
+`if` statements, however, don't end there.
+There's also the `else if` statement.

 ```javascript
 if (isSomething)  {